JackOfBlades232/MinorPersonalProjects/pascal/shootemup/README.md

 ## State
 Currently it is an endless game with inly the main ship and asteroids, no UI, spaghetti code and only one file.
+I am not intending to improve this project in pascal, a better version will be implemented in C.

 ## Controls
 WASD for movement, space for shooting, escape for exit or restart after game over.